CS5004 - Emerging Programming Platforms and Technologies (2020/21)

 Integrate XML with other languages, e.g. Java, for web applications

 Features of open source platforms, e.g. PHP and MySQL, LO3,LO4,LO5

 Database driven application with open source and a chosen IDE, e.g. NetBeans, for PHP and MySQL

 Balance of independent study and scheduled teaching activity

 The module will be taught by a combination of lectures and workshops, composed of 1 hours lecture, 2 hours in computer lab each week.
 The lectures will introduce the main concepts, methods and techniques for emerging programming platforms.
 While doing the tasks in the workshop, students will have the opportunity to discuss in more detail some of the theoretical and technical issues raised during the lecture.
 In the workshops the students will apply programming IDEs and techniques to produce design models and software prototypes based on specified tasks/scenarios.
 Online discuss forum is available via WebLearn.
 Student peer support is also available from the module lecturers in their office.

 On successful completion of this module, students will be able to

-LO2: demonstrate an practical understanding of common data structures and apply collection classes APIs to implement data structures in their programs
+LO2: demonstrate a practical understanding of common data structures and apply collection classes APIs to implement data structures in their programs.

-LO5: understand the role of open source technologies, development trends, potential benefits and limitations, and use an open source platform in real development scenarios
+LO5: understand the role of open source technologies, development trends, potential benefits and limitations, and use an open source platform and database connection in real development scenarios.

 LO6: evaluate, select and use suitable platforms and technologies for program assignments and case studies.